majih93/nextjs-dashboard/README.md

 - `public`: contains all static assets like images

+- and in the main branch, the same line with modified with something else

 - `scripts`: contains a seeding script that you'll use to populate your database in a later chapter.

 ## Styles